The CLT in high dimensions: quantitative bounds via martingale embedding: Obtaining convergence rates from martingale embeddings

-Then
+Then,

-\end{lemma} Note that if the process $F_t$ is deterministic then $M_1$ has a Gaussian law, so that the lemma can be used to bound the relative entropy of $X_1$ with respect to a Gaussian.
+\end{lemma} Note that if the process $F_t$ is deterministic, i.e. it is a constant function, then $M_1$ has a Gaussian law, so that the lemma can be used to bound the relative entropy of $X_1$ with respect to a Gaussian.

 \begin{proof}[Proof of Theorem \ref{thm: quant entropic clt}] Let $(X^{(i)}_t,\Gamma_t^{(i)},1)$ be independent copies of the martingale embedding.
 Consider the sum process $\tilde{X}_t = \frac{1}{\sqrt{n}} \sum\limits_{i=1}^nX_t^{(i)}$, which satisfies $\tilde{X}_t = \int\limits_0^t\tilde{\Gamma}_sd\tilde{B}_s$ where we define, as in the proof of Theorem \ref{main},